 ABA has the following information for the benefit of people who are part of cultures/religions that fast and for others who are interested in knowing more about this but the Association does not express a view either on whether women should fast or how they should do it.

-A woman who has fasted since she was old enough to do so is fully capable of making the decision whether to fast.
+A woman who has fasted since she was old enough to do so is capable of making the decision whether to fast.
 If she feels fit on the day, she can decide to fast.
-And if she decided to fast and she or baby’s health are affected she can pause fasting until they are recovered, and resume as she sees fit.
+And if she decided to fast and she or baby’s health are affected she can pause fasting until they recover and resume as she sees fit.
 As a form of religious respect, non-Muslims should refrain from dissuading a Muslim mum from fasting.
-It's her decision and telling her she doesn't have to fast is a bit like saying to an elite athlete that they don't have to train while breastfeeding.

 Breastfeeding and Yom Kippur